ruthyklein/PracticumProject/README.md

 # Employee Management System

 Welcome to the Employee Management System project!
-This project aims to provide a comprehensive solution for managing employees within an organization, including features for adding, editing, deleting, and searching employees, as well as managing their roles.
+This project aims to provide a comprehensive solution for managing employees within an organization, including features for adding, editing, deleting, and searching employees, as well as managing their positions.
 The system consists of both a client-side application built with Angular and a server-side application built with .NET .

 ## Project Overview

-The Employee Management System is designed to showcase the integration of various learning materials into a practical project, emphasizing quality implementation, code correctness, and systems thinking.
-By completing this project, you'll not only demonstrate your technical skills but also your ability to combine knowledge from different subjects into a cohesive application.
+The employee management system is designed to present a combination of different learning materials in a practical project while emphasizing quality implementation, code integrity and systemic thinking.

 ## Project Structure